aymeric75/aymeric75.github.io/nas_page.md

 ### 1. Context

 ML Classifiers are used in medical research for diverse tasks.
-In my thesis, the goal was to improve on an existing classifier of EEG signals that identifies in which sleep stage an EEG of a newborn corresponds to).
+In my thesis, the goal was to improve on an existing classifier of EEG signals that identifies in which sleep stage an EEG of a newborn corresponds to.

 ### 2. Problem